Agent Architecture / Applied

 Quality bar:

-- Make this specific to "Build Your CUSTOM Claude Code Agentic OS (3 Steps)", not a generic Agent Architecture essay.
+- Make this specific to "Stop Using Claude Code Without an Agentic OS", not a generic Agent Architecture essay.

 - If evidence is weak, say what transcript segment or timestamp needs review instead of guessing.